rebelsky/csc207c/_eboards/eboard22-1.md

 > I'll consider it.
 However, I'm unlikely to drop each category by more than one.
-Last year, most students were able to complete most LAs to my satisfaction by the end of the semester, and I have confidence that you will be able to, too.
+Last year, most students were able to complete most LAs to my satisfaction by the end of the semester, and I have confidence that you will ber able to, too.

 **Can we still have one MP at redo and still get an A?**